AmpelAstro/Ampel-nuclear/README.md

 ## Test
 To run the test, issue
 `./run_tde_test.py -i`
-The `-i` initiates a new stream token.
+The `-i` initiates (and saves) a new archive API stream token.
 To change the date, use `-d YYYY-MM-DD` for a certain day.
 The script will request alerts for the 24 hours after this date.
-Note: When requesting a full day with `-d` from the archive, the first run will probably fail, as it's not ready yet (`URL is locked`).
-Just rerun `./run_tde_test.py -d YYYY-MM-DD` in that case until it works.
+Note: When requesting a full day with `-d` from the archive, the first run will probably fail, as the archive database has not fully ramped up yet (`URL is locked`).
+In this case, just rerun `./run_tde_test.py -d YYYY-MM-DD` (without `i` to prevent requesting a new stream token and overwriting the current one) until the archive starts serving alerts (you will see them getting ingested).

 To check the output, go to the `temp` directory that gets created when script is run without `-p` (push to dropbox).

+To see all available commands of the test script, run `./run_tde_test.py -h`.